• They assume that they will still get medical care and medications on the inside.

 • PCSK9 Inhibitors vs. Statins.
 Statins are a popular treatment that has been available since the 1980s.
 PCSK9 inhibitors, on the other hand, are a new type of cholesterol drug.
 They were approved by the Food and Drug Administration in 2015.

-Noted above is The BOP’s most recent 2020 Drug Formulary, which consists of approximately 3500 medications in toto, giving the defense team the ability to identify those medications specific to their client’s needs, to be checked against their client’s medications before the PSR, and PSI are completed.
-Without detailed knowledge of these medications, the defendant could face an interruption in their medical care, which could affect his/her life.
+Noted above is The BOP’s most recent 2020 Drug Formulary, which consists of approximately 3500 medications in toto, giving the defense team the ability to identify those medications specific to their client’s needs, to be checked against their client’s medications before the PSR and PSI are completed.
+Without detailed knowledge of these medications, the defendant could face an interruption in their medical care, which could significantly impact their life.

 _____________________